CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 2/RD_Ex4.md

-## Exercise 4: Automate Incident Response with Power Automate and Microsoft Sentinel
+## Exercise 4: Automate End-to-End Incident Response with Microsoft Defender XDR, Sentinel, Power Automate, and SharePoint

 ### Overview

-In this exercise, you'll build an automated incident response workflow by integrating Microsoft Sentinel with Power Automate and SharePoint.
-You’ll simulate flagged emails, trigger alerts for suspicious PowerShell usage, and build a complete automation pipeline to notify SOC teams and log incidents.
+In this exercise, you will implement an end-to-end automated incident response solution by integrating Microsoft Defender XDR, Microsoft Sentinel, Power Automate, and SharePoint.
+You'll begin by reviewing existing configurations for Automated Investigation and Response (AIR) and analyzing identity-based incidents with attack disruption tags.
+Then, you'll build a custom workflow that logs flagged Outlook emails to SharePoint, sends automated SOC notifications via a Sentinel playbook, and triggers the response pipeline using a Sentinel analytics rule—creating a unified and automated threat detection and response loop.

 ### Objectives

+- Task 1: Review Automated Investigation and Response (AIR) configuration (`Read-Only`)
+- Task 2: Investigate Identity-Based Incidents and Attack Disruption Tags (`Read-Only`)
-- Create a SharePoint site and custom list to store incident logs
+- Task 3: Create a SharePoint site and custom list to store incident logs
-- Build a Power Automate flow that logs flagged emails into SharePoint
-- Create a Microsoft Sentinel playbook to notify SOC on incident trigger
+- Task 4: Create a Microsoft Sentinel playbook to notify SOC via email
-- Configure Sentinel analytics rule to detect suspicious activity and invoke the playbook
+- Task 5: Create an analytics rule in Sentinel to detect suspicious activity and trigger the playbook
+- Task 6: Build a Power Automate flow to log flagged Outlook emails into SharePoint

 ### Task 1: Review Automated Investigation and Response (`Read-Only`)